verrgod/ID-Assignment-2/README.md

 * As the website owner,
   * I want to get the user to be able to find their way to different destinations, and also to find their current location so that they do not get lost.

+* Wireframe was designed with Adobe XD (designed for desktop and mobile resolutions) - file is found in my repo.

 # Features

 * Existing Features
+  * Hamburger menu
+    * When website is viewed on the phone size resolution, the header joins to form a hamburger menu that collapses and has an open/close animation when the button is clicked.

+  * Website responsiveness
+    * The whole website is designed to be on computer/desktop/phone.
+Images are undisplayed when the website is in phone sized resolution.

   * Homepage (index.html)
     * Direct buttons - allows users to access the service and directions page by clicking on buttons on the homepage.
     * Email modal popup with form validation - allows users to signup for a weekly newsletter, by having them fill out a modal email validated pop up form.